davidxia3/sports_probabilistic_predictions/results/README.md

 # `results/`
-This folder contains all CSV results and PNG figures from the analysis of processed data.
+This folder contains all CSV results and PDF/PNG figures from the analysis of processed data.
 All results are derived only from games from the second half of each regular season.

 ## `calibration/`
-This folder contains all the CSV results and PNG figures of various prediction model calibrations.
+This folder contains all the CSV results and PDF/PNG figures of various prediction model calibrations.
 All results are derived only from games from the second half of each regular season.

 ## `home_predictions/`
-This folder contains all the CSV results and PNG figures of the home team win prediction distributions.
+This folder contains all the CSV results and PDF/PNG figures of the home team win prediction distributions.
 All results are derived only from games from the second half of each regular season.

 ## `ml_teamwise_brier/`
-This folder contains all CSV results and PNG figures of teamwise Brier scores and team winrates for each league.
+This folder contains all CSV results and PDF/PNG figures of teamwise Brier scores and team winrates for each league.
 All results are derived only from games from the second half of each regular season.

 ## `model_seasonal_brier/`
-This folder contains all the CSV results and PNG figures of the Brier scores of various model based probabilistic prediction methods by league and season.
+This folder contains all the CSV results and PDF/PNG figures of the Brier scores of various model based probabilistic prediction methods by league and season.
 All results are derived only from games from the second half of each regular season.

 ## `roi/`
-This folder contains all the CSV results and PNG figures of the favorite/underdog return on investment data by prediction method, league, bin, and season.
+This folder contains all the CSV results and PDF/PNG figures of the favorite/underdog return on investment data by prediction method, league, bin, and season.
 All results are derived only from games from the second half of each regular season.

 ### `{file_name_stem}_fmt.csv`